What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 Benefits:

-• Balances ordering and holding costs
+• Balances ordering and storage expenses

-• Improves cost efficiency
+• Improves cost efficiency and planning

 6. Safety Stock Management